 While Texas may not be known for its seasonal color, the prairie flame-leaf sumac remains an exception.
 During November and December, this aptly named native illuminates roadsides with a fiery display of vivid color.

 Flame-leaf sumac is hardy and extremely drought tolerant.
 Make sure it has good drainage and receives adequate sunlight.
 It loves full sun, but can handle a little shade.
 Plant with other drought-tolerant natives such as sotol, agave, little bluestem grass, sideoats grama, gayfeather, purple skullcap, damianita and blackfoot daisy.
 Having a variety of plants in your garden will attract a variety of pollinating insects and birds.

 If you prefer an evergreen, but similar plant you could try evergreen sumac (Rhus virens).
 It has similar flowers and fruits, but not the bold color of flame-leaf sumac.
 Plant this small tree alongside other native evergreens like cenizo, anaqua, Texas pistachio and mountain laurel to create a privacy screen or hide an unsightly utility box.

 If yard space is an issue, consider aromatic sumac(Rhus aromatica).
 Comparable to the flame-leaf sumac, it has beautiful leaves that turn vibrant colors in the fall.
 It also has similar fruit and flowers.
-This species usually stays about three feet tall and wide, plant it in full sun or partial shade.
+This species usually stays about three to seven feet tall and as wide, depending on site conditions.
+Plant it in full sun or partial shade.

 Whatever your preference, there’s a native sumac out there for you.
 These are perfect plants for wildlife gardens as they support critically important species of birds and pollinators.
 Remember, right now is a perfect time to plant trees, shrubs and perennials!